cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/global_pool.md

 ### Optional

 - `limit` (Number) limit query parameter.
-No of Global Pools to be retrieved
+Number of Global Pools to be retrieved.
+Default is 25 if not specified.
-- `offset` (Number) offset query parameter. offset/starting row
+- `offset` (Number) offset query parameter.
+Offset/starting row.
+Indexed from 1.
+Default value of 1.

 ### Read-Only